Andrew8xx8/dotfiles/README.md

 ## Thanks

-These dotfiles is heavily inspired by [holman does dotfiles](https://github.com/holman/dotfiles).
+These dotfiles forked from [akalyaev dotfiles](https://github.com/akalyaev/dotfiles) that heavily inspired by [holman does dotfiles](https://github.com/holman/dotfiles).